grace-notes/website/contents/topics/edification.md

 Paul makes it clear that edification depends upon accepting the authority of a pastor teacher who communicates doctrinal information.

-**2 Cor.
-13:10, “_For this reason, I am writing these things while absent, in order that when I am present, I may not use severity in compatibility with the authority which God has given to me for the purpose of your edification, and not for the purpose of destroying you._”**
+> **2 Cor.
+13:10**, “For this reason, I am writing these things while absent, in order that when I am present, I may not use severity in compatibility with the authority which God has given to me for the purpose of your edification, and not for the purpose of destroying you.”

 No one can learn any subject without accepting the authority of the one who teaches.

 Therefore, the importance of understanding that edification comes through the teaching of a pastor in communicating the mystery doctrine of the church age.

-**1 Thess.
-5:12, "_But we request of you, brethren, that you respect those pastor teachers who work hard among you [studying and teaching], who have command over you in the Lord and give you instruction._"**
+> **1 Thess.
+5:12**, "But we request of you, brethren, that you respect those pastor teachers who work hard among you [studying and teaching], who have command over you in the Lord and give you instruction."

 The road to edification is paved with hundreds and thousands of lessons regarding the plan of God.

-**Heb.
-13:17, “_Keep obeying those who themselves are ruling over you, and submit to their authority , for these same keep watching for the benefit of your souls as those who have to render an account.
-Keep obeying them, in order that they may do this accounting with joy, and not with groaning, for this is unprofitable for you._”**
+> **Heb.
+13:17**, “Keep obeying those who themselves are ruling over you, and submit to their authority , for these same keep watching for the benefit of your souls as those who have to render an account.
+Keep obeying them, in order that they may do this accounting with joy, and not with groaning, for this is unprofitable for you.”

 The threefold purpose of the pastor is found in Eph.
 4:12, “_for the purpose of equipping the saints, for the production of Christian service, for the edification of the body of Christ._”